Kinto/kinto-http.py/README.rst

 ================

 All operations are rooted in a bucket.
-It makes little sense for one application to handle multiple buckets at once, but it is possible.
+It makes little sense for one application to handle multiple buckets at once (but it is possible).
 If no specific bucket name is provided, the "default" bucket is used.

 .. code-block:: python